score-partners/score.partners/process/2-research.md

 # Research: challenge working groups

-To find possible solutions for shared challenges partners come together in challenge /glossary/working-group.md.
+To find possible solutions for shared challenges partners come together in challenge working group.

 The working group consist of: